Gwali-1/Swytch/Swytch/README-nuget.md

 <img src="https://github.com/Gwali-1/Swytch/blob/main/Swytch/Logos/logo-1.png?raw=true" width=300 height=150>

 Swytch is a web framework written in Csharp.
-It is lightweight, fast and gives an alternative and refreshing way to author web services like REST APIs and web applications.It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.
+It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs and web applications.It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.